-Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: • Demonstrate an understanding of the aetiology of addictive behaviours and appreciate the bio-psychosocial nature of addictive behaviours (Component A, B) • Understand the different classifications of various substances (Component A, B) • Critically evaluate the models of addiction and apply these models to poly drug use, alcohol misuse, internet addiction, smoking, gambling and excessive exercise behaviours (among others) (Component A, B) • Consider the role of motivation and control in problem behaviours and how psychosocial interventions can help service users/clients overcome problem behaviours (Component A, B) Syllabus Outline The content of the module may vary from year to year to take account of the expertise of staff and developments in the field.
-However the list below provides a summary of the potential content for this module: Socialisation Versus the Disease Model An historical approach to the development of the disease model of addiction.
-The
+Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: Demonstrate an understanding of the aetiology of addictive behaviours and appreciate the bio-psychosocial nature of addictive behaviours (Component A, B) Understand the different classifications of various substances (Component A, B) Critically evaluate the models of addiction and apply these models to poly drug use, alcohol misuse, internet addiction, smoking, gambling and excessive exercise behaviours (among others) (Component A, B) Evaluate the role of motivation and control in problem behaviours and how psychosocial interventions can help service users/clients overcome problem behaviours (Component A, B)

-Temperance movement, drug prohibition, smoking acceptability and the onset of the Western period of decadence.
+Syllabus Outline The content of the module may vary from year to year to take account of the expertise of staff and developments in the field.
+However the list below provides a summary of the potential content for this module: Socialisation Versus the Disease Model: An historical approach to the development of the disease model of addiction.
+The Temperance movement, drug prohibition, smoking acceptability and the onset of the Western period of decadence.
 Genetic predisposition.
 Social learning theory as part of the socialisation perspective.
 Socio-political view of addiction.
-Models of Addiction Classical conditioning, cue exposure, relapse prevention, situational models, selfefficacy theory, Trans-theoretical model (Prochaska and Di Clemente, 1982), Abstinence-restraint theory and disinhibition.
+Models of Addiction: Classical conditioning, cue exposure, relapse prevention, situational models, self-efficacy theory, Trans-theoretical model (Prochaska and Di Clemente, 1982), Abstinence-restraint theory and disinhibition.
 Synthetic model of motivation (West, 2013).
-Drug Use, Misuse and Abuse Definitions of 'use misuse and 'abuse'.
+Drug Use, Misuse and Abuse: Definitions of 'use misuse and 'abuse'.
 Psychosocial and psychophysiological causes.
 Epidemiology, prevalence, consequences, (drugs and HIV; from cannabis to opiates.)
 Poly drug use.
 Smoking as the acceptable face of addiction.
 Alcohol is it physiological or psychological addiction?
 Are there distinct differences for women and adolescents who are involved with addictive behaviours?
 Exploring our own attitudes and beliefs about addiction.
-Eating Disorders (anorexia, bulimia and compulsive eating).
-Excessive Exercising.
-Gambling and Internet Addiction Disorder (IAD).
-Are they addictions or obsessivecompulsive disorders?
+Eating Disorders (anorexia, bulimia and compulsive eating), Excessive Exercising, Gambling and Internet Addiction Disorder (IAD).
+Are they addictions or obsessive-compulsive disorders?
 How do the models of addiction relate to eating, exercise, IAD and gambling?
-Cessation and Treatment interventions Controlled behaviour versus total abstinence.
-The AA, NA, GA and EA perspective, its problems, dangers and successes.
+Cessation and Treatment interventions: Controlled behaviour versus total abstinence.
+The various theoretical perspectives, their problems, dangers and successes.
 Minnesota model (12 Step).
 Current theories of intervention to promote complete withdrawal and the prevention of relapse.
 Motivational interviewing.
 Cognitive-behavioural therapy.
 Psychodynamic, humanistic perspectives.
 Issues of co-dependency.
-Contact Hours As a 30-credit module this module assumes 300 hours of study on the part of the student.
-Scheduled learning for this project will be approximately 72 hours and may take several forms.
+Contact Hours As a 15 -credit module this module assumes 150 hours of study on the part of the student.
+Scheduled learning for this project will be approximately 36 hours and may take several forms.
 This will be delivered primarily as lecture/workshop discussions.
-Independent learning - Students are expected to spend 228 hours on independent learning tasks and preparation of assessments.
-Teaching and A variety of pedagogical approaches will be used with the aim of maximising the active Learning engagement in the module content and developing understanding and critical analytic Methods skills in the area of addictions.
+Independent learning - Students are expected to spend 114 hours on independent learning tasks and preparation of assessments.
+Teaching and Learning Methods A variety of pedagogical approaches will be used with the aim of maximising the active engagement in the module content and developing understanding and critical analytic skills in the area of addictions.
 Scheduled learning includes lectures, seminars, tutorials, and workshops.
 Independent learning includes hours engaged with essential reading, assignment preparation and completion etc. TEL Students will be enabled to use Blackboard the university supported virtual learning environment to organise and communicate their learning material.
 Students will be able to engage with the material, other students and members of staff through this system and make use of the various functionalities built into the Blackboard (e.g., blogs, journals, audio, video, discussion boards, wikis, etc.).
 Moreover, students will be able to communicate with their instructors using university sponsored tools (such as Lync).
-Key Information Key Information Sets (KIS) are produced at programme level for all programmes that Sets Information this module contributes to, which is a requirement set by HESA/HEFCE.
-KIS are comparable sets of standardised information about undergraduate courses allowing prospective students to compare and contrast between programmes they are interested in applying for.